 An integrated MD/PhD program was initiated at the UNM-SOM in the year 2000.
 This program is designed to provide comprehensive training in both clinical sciences and a basic biomedical discipline.
 The intent of the program is to provide the student with a cohesive training experience while obtaining the MD/PhD degree.
 Students participate in activities common to both programs while involved in the medical school curriculum or engaged in Ph.D. dissertation research.
 Currently the program consists of the first 2 years of the medical school curriculum, followed by 3-5 years of the graduate school curriculum and Ph.D. dissertation research, and concludes with the remaining 2 years of the medical school curriculum.
 The program is designed to be completed in 7-9 years.
-The Ph.D. and M.D. degrees are awarded at the end or as they are completed during the training period.
+The Ph.D. and M.D. degrees are awarded simultaneously at the end of the entire training period.

-The following Biomedical Sciences Graduate Program (BSGP) Goals and Objectives for Ph.D. students were adapted from "Goals and Objectives of Successful Graduate Programs" outlined by the AAMC's GREAT Group Benchmarks of Success in Graduate Programs Report.
-These competencies guide assessment of student progress at Committees on Studies meetings, are formally assessed by the Comprehensive Examination and Dissertation Examination committees and inform internal BSGP assessment of curriculum and other program activities.
+The following BSGP Goals and Objectives for Ph.D. students were adapted from "Goals and Objectives of Successful Graduate Programs" outlined by the AAMC's GREAT Group Benchmarks of Success in Graduate Programs Report.
+These competencies will be used to guide student progress assessment at Committees on Studies meetings and be formally assessed by the Comprehensive Examination and Dissertation Examination committees.
+These competencies will also be used for internal BSGP program assessment of curriculum and other program activities.